qwqVictor/CyxbsMobile_iOS/Pods/Target Support Files/Pods-CyxbsMobile2019_iOS/Pods-CyxbsMobile2019_iOS-acknowledgements.markdown

 THE SOFTWARE.

-## AMap3DMap-NO-IDFA

-Copyright © 2014 AutoNavi.
-All Rights Reserved.

-## AMapFoundation-NO-IDFA

-Copyright © 2014 AutoNavi.
-All Rights Reserved.

-## AMapLocation-NO-IDFA

-Copyright © 2014 AutoNavi.
-All Rights Reserved.

 ## Alamofire

-Copyright (c) 2014-2020 Alamofire Software Foundation (http://alamofire.org/)
+Copyright (c) 2014-2021 Alamofire Software Foundation (http://alamofire.org/)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal